MODEL PORTFOLIO

 • SMFG does not have a large trust business as Sumitomo Trust and Chuo Mitsui Trust chose not to join SMFG, but merged with each other to form the separate Sumitomo Mitsui Trust Holdings.

 • It has been acquisitive over the years, particularly in emerging Asia and leasing assets.
 In 2021, the group took a 49% stake in Vietnam's FE Credit, 74.9% of Indian NBFI Fullerton Capital (now called SMICC), 4.99% of Philippines' RCBC, and 4.5% of US investment bank Jefferies.
 In 2022, it increased its stake in RCBC to 20%.
-In 2023, it acquired a 15% stake in Vietnam's VP Bank, and said it would increase its stake in Jefferies from 4.5% to 15%, and in 2024 took its stake in SMICC to 100%.
-In 2025 it announced it would take a 20% stake in India's Yes Bank.
+In 2023, it acquired a 15% stake in Vietnam's VP Bank, and increased its stake in Jefferies from 4.5% to 15%, and in 2024 took its stake in SMICC to 100%.
+In 2025 it took a 24% stake in India's Yes Bank, and increased its Jefferies stake to 20%.

 Risk & Catalysts